|FOR IMMEDIATE RELEASE

-Consumers should stop using these chain saws immediately and return them to an authorized Stihl dealer for a free repair.
+Consumers should stop using the chain saws immediately and return them to the dealer where purchased for a free repair.
+For more information, consumers can contact Stihl at (800) 610-6677 between 9 a.m. and 5 p.m.
+ET Monday through Friday.